florish/florish/_posts/2017-03-02-a-sense-of-purpose.md

 ## At work

-Where I work, we follow a set of self-management principles.
-One of my responsibilities is to periodically determine a strategic focus for one particular department.
+Where I work, one of my responsibilities is to periodically determine a strategic focus for the department I lead.

-Shortly after I had communicated a new strategy, our company owner and founder came to me.
+Shortly after communicating a new strategy, our company owner and founder came to me.
 He asked me to change part of the strategy into something else.
-I refused on the grounds of seeing it my way.
-He pressed on the grounds of seeing it his way.
+I refused, not seeing the added value.
+He pressed, seeing the requested change as absolutely necessary.
 I got angry and frustrated, he got angry and frustrated.

 After cooling down somewhat, we came to a point of agreeing to disagree.

 ## At home